Home

 For all teachers and tutors of writing, academic dishonesty among student writers causes great concern.
 But, how does a teacher or a tutor detect plagiarism in student writing?
 Below I will describe the practices of plagiarism detection among writing teachers and following that I will offer advice -- and further reading -- for writing center tutors.

-why the writing style is different is that the student simply improved his/her writing over the course of an academic term or sequence of weeks in a course.
+For writing teachers, the task of plagiarism detection is somewhat easier than it is for tutors, as a writing instructor's job is to assign various kinds of writing assignments -- from impromptu ones to highly formal, multi-draft ones -- and to develop an understanding of each individual student's writing style and voice.
+So, for a teacher of writing, when a student submits a paper that does not conform to that student's previous writing style, often the teacher looks for further clarification of this difference in the student's past writing exercises.
+The ideal answer to the question of why the writing style is different is that the student simply improved his/her writing over the course of an academic term or sequence of weeks in a course.
 Yet, sometimes the shift between papers, in terms of quality and tone, is alarming to the instructor and concerns emerge regarding whether the student "stole" (or, as frequently, borrowed or incorrectly cited) someone else's writing or ideas.
 The writing teacher has the benefit of being able to compare a student's writing over time and chart progress or erratic changes.
 The writing teacher, upon suspecting that a student's paper might not be entirely the student's own, might take the first step of asking a student to meet with the instructor in the instructor's office hours to investigate the changes in style or tone in a paper.
 Generally, the instructor's first move is not to accuse a student of plagiarism.

-why a student's paper might be filled with words and ideas that are not that student's own.
+Writing tutors, and instructors of writing of course, must understand that all students do not come to the university with an equal understanding of what, exactly, constitutes "intellectual property."
+Some international students come to American universities from cultures where it is a sign of respect and thoroughness to seamlessly employ another scholar's ideas in ones paper.
+Writing center tutors and writing instructors both must be sensitive to the various reasons why a student's paper might be filled with words and ideas that are not that student's own.
 Nevertheless, students engaged in university-level education must come to understand the value of their own writing, and this is perhaps the most effective way to combat plagiarism.
 If a student comes to believe that the teacher values the student's own articulation of an idea or problem -- despite that articulation's imperfections -- the student will be less prone to incorporate without citation someone else's ideas or words.
 But that is a bigger pedagogical kettle of fish than there is space here to discuss. . .

 Plagiarism, of course, is the use of someone else's (other than the writer's) ideas, words, or concepts without appropriate citation or attribution.
 So, based on this definition, there exist a wide range of transgressions that might be, in some way, "plagiarism."
 It takes students a long time to develop the skills they need to cite fully and appropriately in all instances, and most writers, regardless of their level, can never do this entirely.
 This is not to excuse plagiarism.
 Plagiarism can often be egregious, "on purpose," and can result in a student's expulsion from a university.
 Usually, however, the cases are less severe, and result from students not caring or not understanding, in the words Rebecca Moore Howard (see below) "the values of the academy."
-Students often do not care about the values of the academy, perhaps, because they do not see the connection between the values of their own lives and the values of the academy, and teachers in writing classrooms have the best results combating plagiarism when they
+Students often do not care about the values of the academy, perhaps, because they do not see the connection between the values of their own lives and the values of the academy, and teachers in writing classrooms have the best results combating plagiarism when they can connects students own values to the academic values the teacher attempts to deliver in the classroom.
+This is a topic bordering on the real concerns of Writing Across Communities pedagogy (in that students often come from communities that really do not share the values of the academy, in that the home communities may not be individualistic, authoritative, and, in some ways, proscriptive, as academia often is) -- so we will have to save a foray into Writing Across Communities pedagogy for another time.

 So, writing center tutors cannot, obviously, teach or re-teach or serve as police-people of writing students, whatever discipline these students are coming from.
 What writing center tutors can do, however, is practice strategies that further the prevailing goals of an institution's (like New Mexico Tech's) compositionists and other instructors and ultimately serve the real needs of the tutees.